Skip to content

 • Pulse and targeted surveys allow leaders to explore, on a just-in-time basis, any concerns bubbling up through informal communication channels.

-• Multi-rater feedback enables individual managers to get feedback from direct reports, peers, superiors, and clients, helping leaders understand what they can do to be more effective.
+• 360 feedback enables individual managers to get feedback from direct reports, peers, superiors, and clients, helping leaders understand what they can do to be more effective.

-The person-organization culture fit model tends to result in the hiring of people who are similar to those already in the organization.
+Person-organization culture fit models perpetuate homogeneity by selecting candidates who mirror existing employees.
 Organizations that want to diversify their workforce must train and hold managers accountable for exhibiting inclusive behaviors.
 They must regularly check in with current and new employees to make sure they are thriving.
 Leaders who take these steps will optimize their business performance.

 Subscribe to our blog